matloff/TidyverseSkeptic/README.md

 Actually, most non-FP languages allow passing one function to another, but yes it is a powerful tool, worth the investment of time -- *for the experienced R programmer*.
-But again, it's wrong to foce nonprogrammer learners of R to "wrap their heads around" **purrr**.
+But again, it's wrong to force nonprogrammer learners of R to "wrap their heads around" **purrr**.

 ### purrr vs. base-R example